 Kealan Doyle (Founder)

-Set up in 2000 it is a conservation, not for profit charity, The Seahorse Trust (registered number 1086027) carries on the work of its founder who has worked with seahorses for over 30 years and who has closed the life cycle of 22 species of seahorses and advises on projects and to governments and individuals on seahorse conservation all around the world.
-The ethos of the trust is to ‘work in partnership with nature’ and they do this by working in partnership with people like Kealan and others such as the SEALIFE group of aquariums, Marine Conservation Cambodia (MCC), Save Our Seahorses in Malaysia and many others around the world.
-Only by working together can we all make difference, time is running out and unless we do something about it now, it will be too late.
+Set up in 2000, the Trust is a conservation not-for-profit charity.
+The Seahorse Trust (registered number 1086027) carries on the work of Neil Garrick-Maidment, its founder, who has worked with seahorses for over 47 years.
+He has observed the life cycle of 22 species of seahorse.
+He advises governments, individuals and projects on seahorse conservation all around the world.
+The ethos of the Trust is to work in partnership with nature.
+They do this by working in partnership with people like Kealan and others such as the SEALIFE group of aquariums, Marine Conservation Cambodia (MCC), Save Our Seahorses in Malaysia and many others around the world.
+Only by working together can we all make a difference.
+Time is running out and unless we do something about it now it will be too late.

 THERE MUST BE CHANGES TO FISHING LAWS

-Current fishing practises are detrimental to the survival of seahorses.
+Current fishing practices are detrimental to the survival of seahorses.
 We are campaigning for changes in fishing laws to better protect the wild populations of seahorses.
-Our research shows that up to 100% of males fished are pregnant – if simply held for several days in sea cages and allowed to give birth; this would have a significant positive effect on the wild population and would at least give seahorses more of a fighting chance of survival. this would also give the indigenous fishers an income for the future; at present they are set to exterminate the seahorse from the wild within the next 20 to 30 years.
+Our research shows that up to 100% of males fished are pregnant.
+If they were simply held for several days in sea cages and allowed to give birth, this would have a significant positive effect on the wild population.
+This would at least give seahorses more of a fighting chance of survival.
+It would also give the indigenous fishers an income for the future.
+At present they are set to exterminate seahorses from the wild within the next 10 to 20 years.

 Create awareness of the plight of the Seahorse and encourage alternatives to the use of seahorses in Traditional Chinese Medicine (TCM).
 We are able to deliver multimedia campaigns and documentaries that target millions of people worldwide, this really creates a larger interest in Seahorses and the visual components of films and footage gives people a real view on why Seahorses should be protected.

-CAMBODIA RESTORE THE NATURAL SEABED TO BRING BACK THE SPECIES
+CAMBODIA RESTORES THE NATURAL SEABED TO BRING BACK THE SPECIES

 Save Our Seahorses Campaign Website